Omni-Tooling/FocusCuts-Site/index.md

 FocusCuts requires macOS Monterey, as previous versions of macOS do not support Shortcuts or Focus Modes.

 ## Contact
 Do you have a feature request or a bug report?
-Feel free to reach out!
+Please get in touch!
 - [Twitter](https://twitter.com/SnailedItDev)
 - [Email](mailto:{{ site.email | encode_email }})